veraroberto/ETL-Project-NFL/README.md

 ###
-You can see the [Project Report](https://docs.google.com/document/d/11p7Fv2TDa9G9dJfajHrj-REoDvdRHSiQsbXSKJVkAzs/edit)
+You can see the Report of the Project [here](https://docs.google.com/document/d/11p7Fv2TDa9G9dJfajHrj-REoDvdRHSiQsbXSKJVkAzs/edit)